LeelaChessZero/lczero.org/content/blog/2019/2019-04-17-backend-configuration.md

 a single batch.
 Also it supports several child backends and sends a batch to whichever backend is free.
-Because of this it's also used outside of selfplay, in multi-GPU configurations (although now there are better backends for that).
+Because of this it's also used outside of selfplay, in multi-GPU configurations (although now there are also other backends for that).

 Options:
 Multiplexing takes list of subdictionaries as options, and creates one child